 - There is no credible evidence of systemic shortages or delays in equipment repair.
 Any shortages are intermittent and largely driven by global supply issues that strain access to parts, no matter the servicer.

-- Device manufacturers regularly authorize 3rd-party servicers to repair medical devices.
+- Device manufacturers regularly authorize third-party servicers to repair medical devices.
 There are more than 21,000 companies currently servicing medical devices, according to FDA.

 - Improper servicing can result in increased delays in care.

-- In fact, manufacturers are often called in after a 3rd party has failed to repair a machine.
+- In fact, manufacturers are often called in after a third party has failed to repair a machine.